-Total immediate monetary gains: Combining the immediate monetary gains that top executives made as shareholders and as executives, Column 3 of Table 5 reports the total value of the immediate monetary gains that the deals we studied produced for executives.
-In the Largest Deals Subsample, the total immediate monetary gains had a mean of $428 million (and a median of $163 million).
-In the entire sample, these payments had a mean of $163 million (and a median of $80 million).
+Total immediate monetary gains.
+Combining the immediate monetary gains that top executives obtained as shareholders and as executives, Column 3 of Table 5 reports the total value of the immediate monetary gains that the deals we studied produced for executives.
+In the Largest Deals Subsample, the total immediate monetary gains had a mean of $428 million and a median of $163 million.
+In the full sample, these payments had a mean of $163 million and a median of $80 million.
 Thus, the immediate monetary gains were generally large, and they were further supplemented by future gains from continued employment by the buyer.

 Retention of Executives.
-Another significant source of gains to executives comes from the prospect of their continued employment at the target after the sale, which would enable the executive to receive additional compensation in the future.
-In order to examine the prospect of receiving such benefits, we examined whether deal proxy materials contained disclosures regarding the retention of the company’s CEO or other top executives by the buyer.
+Another significant source of gains to executives is the prospect of their continued employment at the target after the sale, which would enable the executive to receive additional compensation in the future.
+In order to examine the prospect of receiving such a benefit, we examined whether deal proxy materials contained disclosures regarding the retention of the company’s CEO or other top executives by the buyer.
 As Table 5 indicates, in 36% of the largest 22 deals, and in 32% of all the deals in our sample, the buyer expressly committed to retain the target’s CEO following the acquisition.
-In addition, in 23% of both the largest deal subsample and the entire sample, the proxy statement contained an express commitment to retain additional top executives other than the CEO.
+In addition, in 23% of both the Largest Deal Subsample and the full sample, the proxy statement contained an express commitment to retain additional top executives other than the CEO.

 Announced Plan to Retain Additional Executives.
 Furthermore, our document review identified a significant number of transactions with “softer” commitments in which the proxy materials disclosed a plan to retain members of the company’s executive team that was not yet legally finalized.
-As Table 5 reports, such soft commitments were found in 68% of the Largest Deals Subsample and in 49% of all deals in the entire sample.
+As Table 5 reports, such soft commitments were found in 68% of the Largest Deals Subsample and in 49% of all deals in the full sample.
 Although these plans were not legally binding, they are worth noting to provide a comprehensive account of the expected benefits to executives.

 Non-Executive Directors

 Having considered the gains to executives, we now turn to examine the benefits that non-executive corporate directors obtained as a result of the transactions.
-Table 6 reports our findings.
-As Table 6 below reveals, non-executive directors also obtained significant gains from the transactions.
+Table 6 reports our findings, revealing that non-executive directors also obtained significant gains from the transactions.